QuantEcon/imf_2024/monday/afternoon/lorenz_gini.md

 * Try to replicate the figure above.
 * If possible, accelerate your code with Numba
-* If possible, parellelize one of the loops
+* If possible, parallelize one of the loops

 ```{code-cell} ipython3
 for i in range(12):